campfire-digital-services/liferay-dm-folder-downloader/README.md

     % mvn -U  clean package

-This will build "liferay-dm-folder-download-hook-X.X.X.X.war" in the targets tolder.
+This will build "liferay-dm-folder-download-hook-A.B.C.D.war" in the targets tolder.

 NOTE: You will require JDK 1.6+ and Maven 3.